AdobeDocs/experience-platform.en/help/dashboards/insights/destinations.md

 - Which audiences mapped to a destination have significant variations in the last 30 days?
 - What is the latest size of a mapped audience and whether it has changed over the last month?
-- List all audiences mapped to a destination and the severity of their size changes in the last month?
+- How do I list all the audiences mapped to a destination based on the severity of their size changes in the last month?

 +++Select to reveal the SQL that generates this insight